ka215/custom-sticky-notes/readme.txt

 2. You can now choose the color scheme of sticky notes from two themes.

 == Changelog ==

+= 1.1.3 =
+* Modified the translation files for Japanese.

 = 1.1.2 =
 * Improved several plugin UI/UX.